 Survivor’s pension in Sweden

-In Swede, when a close relative dies, you can receive survivor’s pension as financial support.
+In Sweden, when a close relative dies, you can receive survivor’s pension as financial support.
 Survivor’s pension is a financial security that covers part of the income that the deceased contributed.

-Survivor’s pension is part of the retirement pension, and comprises child’s pension, adjustment pension, and widow’s pension.
-What you are entitled to depends on whether you are under 18, a spouse/partner or a widow.
+Survivor’s pension is part of the national public pension, and comprises child’s pension (barnpension), adjustment pension (omställningspension), and widow’s pension (änkepension).
+Which pension you are entitled to depends on whether you are under 18, a spouse/partner, or a widow(er).

 When the Swedish Pensions Agency (Pensionsmyndigheten) is informed by the Swedish Tax Agency (Skatteverket) that someone who lives in Sweden has died, the Swedish Pensions Agency assesses whether there are survivors who are entitled to some form of survivor’s pension.
-When one of your close relatives dies, the Swedish Pensions Agency will send you information if you are entitled to survivor’s pension.
+When one of your close relatives dies and you are a survivor, the Swedish Pensions Agency will send you a decision informing you about whether you are entitled to survivor’s pension.

 In some cases, the agency may ask you for further information before they can decide whether you are entitled to survivor’s pension.
 In such a case, the agency sends you a letter and asks you to provide the missing information.

 Survivor’s pension consists of three different benefits.
-Depending on whether you are under 18, a married/registered partner, or a widow, you may be entitled to financial support when a close relative dies.
+Depending on whether you are under 18, a married/registered partner, or a widow(er), you may be entitled to financial support when a close relative dies.

 Children may be entitled to a child’s pension

-A child may receive survivor’s pension if one or both parents are dead.
+A child may receive survivor’s pension if one or both parents have died.
 You are also regarded as a child if you are aged 18-20 and are studying at secondary or upper secondary school.
 Child’s pension is paid until you are at least 18.

 A spouse/partner may be entitled to an adjustment pension

-A widow may be entitled to a widow’s pension
+If you are a widow you may be entitled to a widow’s pension

 If you are a woman and were married to your spouse on 31 December 1989, you can receive a widow’s pension.
 If you were born in 1945 or later, and were married all the time until the death, you can receive a widow’s pension if you earned less than your husband.

-If you are younger than 66, you receive primarily adjustment pension.
-You may be entitled to a widow’s pension for the rest of your life, but widow’s pension is generally reduced with part of your retirement pension when you become 66, or earlier if you decide to draw your pension earlier.
+If you are younger than 67, you receive primarily adjustment pension.
+You may be entitled to a widow’s pension for the rest of your life, but widow’s pension is generally reduced with part of your retirement pension when you turn 67, or earlier if you decide to draw your pension earlier.

-If the death was caused by an occupational injury, the estate can receive help with funeral expenses.
+If the death is work-related, the estate can receive help with funeral expenses.
 As survivor you may also be entitled to an annuity (efterlevandelivränta).

-Apart from the retirement pension, there are many other pensions.
-As a relative, you may also be entitled to financial support from collective agreement-based or occupational pensions from the deceased’s employer.
+Apart from the retirement pension, many people have other types of pension.
+As a relative, you may also be entitled to financial support from a collective bargaining agreement or an occupational pension from the deceased’s employer.
 Contact them for further information.

 Some people also have private pension insurances that often include support to survivors.
 This means you may receive financial support from the deceased’s pension insurance.